TimBest/travel-blog/_posts/_drafts/2022-07-09-zanzibar-to-dar-es-salaam.md

 The ferry departed Zanzibar.
 It was clear now that we were a bit of a curiosity for all the travelers.
 We were the only white people on the boat.
 And the only ones with a pet.
 A security guard in the row behind us, taking the ferry home behind us, struck up a conversation.
 We showed him Paka and he was very amused with the cat.
 We talked mainly about the cat but also learned a little bit about him and his life.
 Contrary to many people that we met he was concerned about bringing her home as is and was relieved to hear we were headed to the vet and planned to make sure she was healthy before flying.

 ## 7:30 AM
-As our adrenalin started to wain and our lack of sleep took hold.
+As our adrenaline started to wain and our lack of sleep took hold.
 We got to work creating a checklist of all the things we needed from the vet.
 Overall health, hind leg issues, flea meds, microchip, etc.

 Katie ate her eggs and took a nap.
 I on the other hand still didn't have an appetite and was too overstimulated to go to sleep.